YuLan-Mini

 - Limitations: Despite our efforts to mitigate safety concerns and encourage the generation of ethical and lawful text, the probabilistic nature of language models may still lead to unexpected outputs.
 For instance, responses might contain bias, discrimination, or other harmful content.
 Please refrain from disseminating such content.
 We are not liable for any consequences arising from the spread of harmful information.

-If you find YuLan-Mini helpful for your research or development, please cite our technical report:
+If you find YuLan-Mini helpful for your research or development, please cite our technical report and blog:

 title={YuLan-Mini: An Open Data-efficient Language Model},